-The consequence can range from breathing problems to a chronic wheezing cough or discomfort that you, as an owner, may not immediately recognize.
+The consequences can range from breathing problems to a chronic wheezing cough or discomfort that you, as an owner, may not immediately recognize.
 A good harness distributes the pressure across the chest and shoulders, leaving the neck completely free.
 This not only feels more comfortable for your dog but also makes a real difference in the long term.

 The idea that a harness causes pulling

-Leave the collar on
+Keep the collar on anyway

 Comfort and style can go perfectly together

 Functional no longer has to be boring.
-A beautiful harness is now as much a part of your daily style as it is of your dog's comfort.
+A beautiful harness is now just as much a part of your daily style as it is of your dog's comfort.

 From soft fabrics and warm colors to minimalist designs that perfectly match your own style, there is now something for every dog that is both beautiful and practical.